 When it comes to sexual violence, cases like Greenfield's and Whittud's are exceptions: The overwhelming majority of acts of rape and child abuse are not committed by a stranger lurking in the shadows or next door, but by a friend, acquaintance, or family member.

 Perhaps more important, as a group, sex offenders have one of the lowest rates of recidivism of all crime categories.
 According to research produced by the US Department of Justice in 2012, "the observed sexual recidivism rates of sex offenders range from about 5 percent after three years to about 24 percent after 15 years."

-"The truth of the matter is you're nothing more than that same, eighteen-, nineteen-, twenty-year old kid who came to jail thirty-five years ago." –Gilbert Greenfield
+"The truth of the matter is you're nothing more than that same, 18-, 19-, 20-year old kid that came to jail 35 years ago." –Gilbert Greenfield

 At Avenel, what residents say in process groups or modules is subsequently used by treatment providers to argue for continued detention—or treatment progress.
 Which means detainees may be more inclined to approach therapy strategically instead of honestly.
 The trust and confidentiality that normally shapes therapeutic relationships is undermined.